Baseball-MLB to investigate ex-Mets GM Porter over inappropriate text messages | Sports-Games

 "We have terminated Jared Porter this morning," Cohen said in a statement on Twitter.
 "In my initial press conference I spoke about the importance of integrity and I meant it.
 There should be zero tolerance for this type of behavior."
 The informed source provided no more detail on the MLB investigation.

-The Mets had said in an earlier statement that they were internally reviewing the incident, with team president Sandy Alderson confirming that Porter had acknowledged making a "serious error in judgment".
-Later, Alderson said in a written statement that Porter's actions "failed to meet the Mets' standards for professionalism and personal conduct".
+Team president Sandy Alderson said in a written statement that Porter's actions "failed to meet the Mets' standards for professionalism and personal conduct".
+He later told reporters that the team would not have hired Porter had it been aware of the incident.
+"What this situation suggests is we need to rethink what constitutes 'well-vetted,'" said Alderson, who added that there were no plans to hire a new general manager immediately.

-The Mets, who are in the eastern division of MLB's National League, confirmed Porter's dismissal on their website.
-"The Mets terminated general manager Jared Porter on Tuesday morning, hours after an ESPN report was posted Monday night about a 2016 incident in which Porter sent inappropriate text messages to a female reporter," the team said.

 Porter, 41, had joined the Mets only a month ago.
-The team has not yet announced his replacement.
-Porter had previously served as assistant general manager for the Arizona Diamondbacks following his work with the Chicago Cubs.
+He had previously served as assistant general manager for the Arizona Diamondbacks following his work with the Chicago Cubs.
 'LITTLE CHOICE'

 Porter's dismissal comes amid a period of upheaval for the Mets, one of New York's iconic sports franchises.
 Cohen, who immediately gutted the front office after purchasing the team in November, has mounted a public effort to redefine the next generation of the Mets, taking to Twitter to communicate with fans and solicit opinions on everything from jersey designs to stadium upgrades.